Shreyas911/sicopolis/docs/sphinx/source/AD/sicopolis_ad_config.rst

 You can also confirm that the files ``/usr/lib64/libnetcdff.so*`` and ``/usr/lib64/libnetcdf.so*`` exist, which means you have to set ``LIB_NETCDF_F90_FLAG=-L/usr/lib64 -lnetcdff``.

-The Quick Start manual, and these two cases should help cover most of the issues with the installation of NetCDF.
+The instructions given in :ref:`Dependencies/NetCDF <dependencies-netcdf>`, and these two cases should help cover most of the issues with the installation of NetCDF.

 Unix-like system
 ----------------